langitketujuh/l7-web/content/english/blog/new-release-langitketujuh-20221205.md

 ## Plasma widget

-Added some other new widget in the repository like `plasma-clearclock` as a beautiful desktop clock, `plasma-minimalistclock` as a simple clock, `plasma-atmosphere` as a meditation audio to make the user calmer, `plasma-focus` with pomodoro concept to focus more, `plasma-dittomenu` menu like windows 11 and `plasma-translator` to translate words/sentences from foreign languages or vice versa.
+Added some other new widget in the repository like `plasma-clearclock` as a beautiful desktop clock, `plasma-minimalistclock` as a simple clock, `plasma-atmosphere` as a meditation audio to make the user calmer, `plasma-focus` with pomodoro concept to focus more, `plasma-dittomenu` & `plasma-onzemenu` menu like windows 11 and `plasma-translator` to translate words/sentences from foreign languages or vice versa.

 The plasma widget package requires the user to install it manually with `get`.